What They Are and How They Work

 So, What Does it Do?

-The regenerator in a Stirling engine works as an internal heat exchanger, located between the hot and cold parts of the engine so that the working fluid can travel in both directions, taking heat with it from one end to the next.
+The regenerator in a Stirling engine works as an internal heat exchanger, located between the hot and cold parts of the engine.
+The working fluid flows over it in both directions, storing heat from one cycle to be used in the next cycle.

-A regenerator is meant to recycle the heat within the engine, as opposed to wasting the heat to the atmosphere, improving the overall efficiency.
+A regenerator is meant to recycle the heat within the engine, as opposed to wasting the heat to the atmosphere.
+This improves overall efficiency and power output.

 Anybody who’s looked at many different designs of Stirling engines will notice that some of them don’t have anything that is an obvious regenerator.